 Meta Analysis of 32 Observational Studies of 500k participants:

-“There is no significant evidence for concluding that dietary saturated fat is associated with an increased risk of CHD or CVD”
+According to the study, “There is no significant evidence for concluding that dietary saturated fat is associated with an increased risk of CHD or CVD”

 RCT: Replacing Saturated Fat with Polyunsaturated fats (This was the govt recommendation)

 “Available evidence from adequately controlled randomized controlled trials suggest replacing SFA with mostly n-6 PUFA is unlikely to reduce CHD events, CHD mortality or total mortality.”